-Please do not combine classes for the program unless you have spoken with the Transplantation Science scheduler about it.
+Please do not combine classes for the program unless you have spoken with the Public Education Coordinator about it.
 We can accommodate additional classes by sending more than one educator or scheduling more than one day of visits.

 What else do I need to know before class?

 The Transplantation Science educator needs your help around the classroom.
-Please be prepared to assist him or her with instruction, classroom management and guiding students through their workbooks.
+Please be prepared to assist them with instruction, classroom management and guiding students through their workbooks.